bootstrap-vue/bootstrap-vue/src/components/form-rating/README.md

 Read-only ratings remain focusable, a buton are not intearactive.
 This state is hnady for diplaying the current rating of an item.
 Fractional value are allowed and will result in the displaying of _half icons_ when the `value` is not a whole number.
-This state is useful for disapaying an aggtegated ratings value.
+This state is useful for disapaying an aggregated ratings value.

 ```html